manangadwal/Rapid_WhtsApp/README.md

 # RapidWhtsApp

-Open WhatsApp and send message to single number in Android and iOS without saving user's number.
+Opens WhatsApp and sends message to single number in Android and iOS without saving user's number.